Paradxil/feather-marko/README.md

 ```
 feather-icon
 ```
-Drop `feather-icon` tag into your Marko templates wherever you want to display an icon.
+Drop the `feather-icon` tag into your Marko templates wherever you want to display an icon.

 ### Attributes
 You can modify the look of the icon with the following attributes: